kr40/bin2dec/README.md

 `npm run build` to build for production.

-`npm run serve` to previw the production build.
+`npm run serve` to preview the production build.